 The process advisor feature allows you to gain a better understanding of your business processes so you can optimize them.
 Process advisor offers task mining and process mining capabilities to do this.
-Take a quick self-guided tour by going to Process Advisor guided tour.

 Task mining and process mining share the same goal of improving process efficiency.
 The main difference is their area of focus.

 Process mining: Process mining is better suited for discovery of inefficiencies in organization-wide processes.
-It enables you to gain a deep understanding of your processes using event log files that you can get from your system of record (apps you use in your processes).
+It enables you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
 Process mining displays maps of your processes with data and metrics to recognize performance issues.
 Example processes suitable for process mining include accounts receivable and order-to-cash.

 Task mining: Task mining is better suited to discover tasks happening on the desktop.
 It enables you to zoom-in to specific desktop tasks you might have discovered during your process mining analysis.
 You can understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
 You'll gain insights from this data that will let you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.